JupiterJones/GsDevKit_stones/docs/using.md

 Developing for complex systems is well... complex.
 Everyone has their own opinion on how to setup their development environment that makes sense to them.
 GsDevKit_stones didn't want to prescribe a fixed set of rules, rather it wanted to honour each developer's reasoning and "go with the flow."

-To achieve this, it needed to know some stuff like where find and install things – that's part of what the Registry does.
+To achieve this, it needs to know some stuff like where find and install things.

-Once you've told the registry how you work, GsDevKit_stones can perform complex tasks for you with simple commands.
+Once it knows how you work, GsDevKit_stones can perform complex tasks for you with simple commands.

 **How should I use the registry?**

-You may put all your configuration into one registry, or create a registry per project, or maybe per type of project.
+You may put your setup into one registry, or create a registry per project, or maybe per type of project.
 Once you become familiar with the registry, you'll find your preferred method of working with it.

 For me, I'm typically working on a few projects at once, some professionally and some personally.
 I like to create a registry per project.
 I do this so I can easily separate in my mind what I'm working on at any particular time.